Sub-subject: The Economy of India. Indian International Trade. Industry. Automotive. Syllabus:

 “Bollywood” is the name for the typical Indian cinema industry.
 The name Bollywood Comes as a reference to Hollywood but with the initial “B” for Bombay (Mumbai), the place in India for cinema productions of the same importance.

-The number of movies produced in India is the biggest in the World.
+The number of films produced in India is the biggest in the World.

 India has a vibrant micro and small enterprise sector that plays a significant function in sustaining the economic growth, by contributing around 39% to the manufacturing production and 34% to the exports.